isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

   • Group together multiple related analyses,
   • Share analysis results with specific groups of people,

-For example, you can create a workbook (i.e., Disease A) which consists of identifying gene mutations and pathways involved in Head and Neck Cancer (and share it with research Group A).
+For example, you can create a Workbook (i.e., Disease A) which consists of identifying gene mutations and pathways involved in Head and Neck Cancer (and share it with research Group A).

-And to create another workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
+And to create another Workbook (i.e., Disease B) with a different group of researchers (Group B) investigating the average time after diagnosis of death for different lung cancers.
 Think of workbooks as virtual "excel spreadsheets" that various related analyses can be created in individual Worksheets (“Tabs” within the spreadsheet) and grouped together in one Workbook (the overall spreadsheet).

 Additionally, you can:
-  • Save a workbook for later use, or
+  • Save a Workbook for later use, or
-  • Edit an existing workbook.
+  • Edit an existing Workbook.

 Creating and Saving a Workbook
 ##############################

-From your dashboard, under Sample Analysis you will find the “Saved Workbooks” panel.
-This panel displays any previously created and save workbooks and allows you to “Create a New Workbook”.
-If you do not have any saved workbooks you will see “Workbooks store the analyses you create, and their related data."
+From your Dashboard, you will find the “Saved Workbooks” panel.
+This panel displays any previously created, Saved Workbooks, also you are able to “Create a New Workbook”.
+If you do not have any saved workbooks you will see “Workbooks store the analyses you create, and their related data." text in the panel.

-To create a **workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
-This will take you to the workbook creation page.
+To create a **Workbook** from Your Dashboard, click on the **“Create a New Workbook”** link in the "Saved Workbooks" panel.
+This will take you to the Workbook creation page.

 **Note:** If you wish to use your own data in graphing, please review the documentations on `how to upload your own data`_ and on `how to graph your own data`_.
 Using your own data uses a slightly different approach than is described here.